DJFox11/python-link-scraper/README.md

 # Link Web Scraper

-This Python script allows you to scrape links from a webpage and save them to either a TXT or CSV file.

 ## Installation

 Ensure you have Python installed on your system.
 This script utilises the following Python libraries: